RamMarthi9/Regression/README.md

 Best Practices

 For small numbers of categories: Use one-hot or dummy encoding.

-What does the R-squared value represent?
-How does it differ from adjusted R-squared?

 What is the role of feature scaling in linear regression?
 Is it necessary?